 - Going Unprepared – Leaving for an excursion in the wild without a basic survival pack is a bad idea.
 One can never know when the weather might turn unexpectedly or some other form of emergency might arise.
 In the middle of nowhere, a sprained ankle can become life-threatening.
 Always carry an emergency kit, ways to make fire, extra food and water, and a way to create shelter, at the very least.

 - Changing Plans – Even if outside sources have been informed where a person is going and when that won’t do any good if they change plans at the last minute.
 SARs cannot rescue someone if they’re looking in the wrong direction.

 - Demanding More Than the Body is Capable of – Overestimating physical capabilities is a dangerous mistake.
 Exhaustion will force a person to stop everything and rest.
-Additionally, if they don’t have the adequate supplies to replace lost fluids and electrolytes, they could be in big trouble.
+Additionally, they could be in big trouble if they don’t have adequate supplies to replace lost fluids and electrolytes.

 - Leaving the Trail – Getting lost is a surefire way to find oneself in a bad situation in the wild.
 The marked trail is generally safe, but leaving it puts one at risk of falls, on top of losing sight of the path.

 Hiking is an enjoyable activity that allows a person to become closer to nature.
 With the proper preparation, it’s safe and rewarding.
 However, accidents do happen, which is why it is so important to know how to survive in the wild.